nitbhatt0/RBAC/README.md

 Graph scope → Directory.Read.All
 Graph scope → User.Read.All
 Graph scope → Group.Read.All

+RoleManagement.Read.All	→ Application
+Directory.Read.All	→ Application
+User.Read.All	→ Application
+Group.Read.All	→ Application
+Application.Read.All	→ Application

 Enterprise app → Must be assigned to Microsoft Graph Command Line Tools (if tenant has Assignment Required enabled)

 Section 2 — PIM Eligible Assignments (-IncludePIM)